WinVector/Examples/nrow/nrow.md

     ## Error in summarise_impl(.data, dots): Evaluation error: invalid 'type' (raw) of argument.

-The above issue is filed as [`dplyr` issue 3070](https://github.com/tidyverse/dplyr/issues/3070).
 The above code usually either errors-out (if the column is `raw`) or creates a new total column called `nn` with the sum of the `n` column instead of the count.

 ``` r
 data.frame(n=100) %>%